bdimitriadis/radioDJBackend/README.md

 ## Deployment

+Adjust settings in the dbconfig.py file to your own database settings.

-* Just run radioDJapp.py in the local directory with python3 on your local machine for development and testing purposes.
+* Just run radioDJapp.py in the local directory with python3 on your local machine **for development and testing purposes**.
-* To deploy the project on a live system, follow the instruction given by the official documentation of flask on http://flask.pocoo.org/docs/0.12/deploying/
+* To deploy the project **on a live system**, follow the instruction given by the official documentation of flask on http://flask.pocoo.org/docs/0.12/deploying/

 ## Built With